 Another factor to consider when renting a car with a debit card is any security deposit requirement.
 You’ll likely need to have enough money in your account to cover both the rental fees and a deposit, which varies by company.
 Expect it to be somewhere between $200 and $300.
 You’ll get that money back as long as you return the car in good condition and don’t have any other fees like speeding or parking tickets.
 But the funds do need to be available in your account and won’t be refunded until you return the car.

-Avail Car Sharing accepts debit cards as a formal method of payment with no strings attached.
-You don’t have to worry about extra documentation to prove your financial responsibility either.
+Avail Car Sharing accepts debit cards as a formal method of payment.
+You don’t have to worry about extra documentation to prove your financial responsibility.
 You just pay for your booking at the time you make your reservation.
-Plus, there’s no security deposit required.

 Another bonus is that Avail has locations at airports throughout the country, so your pick-up and drop-off experience is as convenient as a traditional car rental company.
-Plus, Avail is an Allstate company, which means full insurance coverage is included with every reservation.
-So even if you pay for your car rental with a debit card and don’t get free insurance as you would with a credit card, you’ll still get full insurance protection.
+Plus, Avail is an Allstate company, which means coverage is included with every reservation.
+So even if you pay for your car rental with a debit card and don’t get free insurance as you would with a credit card, you’ll still be protected.

 Renting a car with a debit card is a hassle when you choose a traditional car rental company.
 But when you opt for Avail, you still get the full range of benefits that every driver receives.